choisohan/choisohan.github.io/public/projects/2025-Sunave.md

 - **Backend Hosting** : Glitch.io

-To start a JavaScript project, you need a code editor like VS Code.
+To start a JavaScript project, you need a **code editor** like VS Code.
-Then, install Node.js to use the `npm` command for installing libraries.
+Then, install **Node.js** to use the `npm` command for installing libraries.
-Optionally, Git helps track code changes over time.
+Optionally, **Git** helps track code changes over time.

-In coding, a library is like a set of pre-made ingredients you can use in your project.
+> In coding, a library is like a set of pre-made ingredients you can use in your project.
-As a developer, I choose the right libraries and mix them as I want.
+> As a developer, you can choose the right libraries and mix them as you want.

 ``` command
 npm install react.js three.js react-three-fiber ical.js